What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Methods

-In the GRRMHD simulation, our grid is two dimensional and has resolution of 240x240 zones in radial and $\theta$ direction.
-We use modified Kerr Schild coordinates which are logarithmic in radius, and mixed-modified in $\theta$ direction to have better resolution of the inner part of the disk in the equatorial plane of the black hole (for details see the \texttt{ebhlight} code paper).
-There are ceiling and floor for electrons temperature, $\Theta_{e,max}=10^3$ and $\Theta_{e,min}=10^{-3}$, respectively.
-The fitting formulas for synchrotron emissivities in \texttt{ebhlight} are inaccurate for $\Theta_e<0.3$ therefore all synchrotron emission from plasma with sub-relativistic electron temperature is suppressed while Compton scatterings are not.
+In the GRRMHD simulation, our grid is two dimensional and has resolution of $240\times 240$ zones in radial and $\theta$ direction.
+We use modified Kerr Schild coordinates which are logarithmic in radius, and mixed-modified in $\theta$ direction for a better resolution of the inner part of the disk in the equatorial plane of the black hole (for details see the \texttt{ebhlight} code paper).
+We assume a ceiling, $\Theta_{e,max}=10^3$, and a floor, $\Theta_{e,min}=10^{-3}$, for electron temperatures through out the computational domain.
+The emissivity formulas for synchrotron processes used in \texttt{ebhlight} are inaccurate for $\Theta_e<0.3$ therefore all synchrotron emission from plasma with sub-relativistic electron temperature is suppressed.
+However, the synchrotron emission from plasma with $\Theta_e<0.3$ is negligible.
+Compton scatterings, on the other hand, are allowed for all possible electron temperatures.
+In the GRRMHD simulation, we allow for interactions between gas and radiation field only within 100M of the simulation domain.
+In the outer regions these interactions are negligible when it comes to the gas dynamics.
+The outer radius of the simulation extends to $R_{\rm out}=1000$M.